Boomaa23/Note2JPG/README.md

 A copy of Java JDK 11 or newer must be present on the system at the time of installation.

 ## Usage
 Double-click the application JAR to use the program once downloaded with dependencies.

 From the command line, this is `java -jar Note2JPG.jar`.

+## Integration
+### Google
+Used to store note files automatically.
+Most users can use OAuth and login with a Google account if enabled through the config JSON or parameters.
+Use `--grelog` to change accounts.
+Service accounts are also supported.

+### NEO
+NEO integration requires that a NEO username and password is set each time through `--neo` or through the NEO keys in the config JSON.

+## Parameters
 The list of parameters to pass to the command is listed below.
 To store configs without passing them through each time, modify `config.json`.

 | Key | Flag \<Value> | Source | JSON Type | Action